The History and Meaning of a Sorority Lavalier

 Many times, lavaliering is preceded by "pinning."
 The fraternity member gives his girlfriend a pin, which represents his commitment to her.
 Then, once the relationship becomes more serious, he will give her a lavalier.

 The ceremony surrounding the presentation of a lavalier necklace is a big deal for most fraternities.
 The male must first request permission from his fraternity family to make a lavalier pledge to his love interest.
 Once this permission is granted, the ceremony will take place.
+Typically, at this point, the members of the fraternity have had a chance to get to know the female partner and they readily grant their permission.
+The request also gives the fraternity brothers the opportunity to express any concerns they have about the relationship in an effort to look out for their brother.

 All the fraternity brothers gather to witness as the necklace is ceremoniously presented to the female.
+This may be a stand-alone event or may take place as part of another fraternity event.

 The female sorority house also holds a special ceremony of its own to both announce and celebrate lavaliering.
 The sorority sisters gather in a circle and pass a lit candle around.
 Once the candle reaches the lavaliered sister, she will make her announcement and blow it out.
 The ceremony is a highly important part of the process, as being lavaliered is considered an act of grace by both the fraternity and sorority.